-You can make this absolutely delicious, Easy Homemade Cream of Mushroom Soup in just 20 minutes!
+You can make this quick, easy and delicious cream of mushroom soup in just 20 minutes!
 Perfect for a comforting homemade mushroom soup any time.

 I have been sharing some classic recipes in the past few weeks that, while not glamorous, are just solid recipes for every-day dishes.
+They are simply perfect.
 This classic cream of mushroom soup recipe is one of those.

 Beyond being incredibly delicious, this soup is ready to eat in just about 20 minutes.
 Just let that sink in for a few seconds ... delicious ... soup ...
 20 minutes.
 You'll never open a can of mushroom soup again!

 The real beauty of this soup is that you can walk in to the kitchen, throw together just a few ingredients and then walk out with a bowl of delicious and comforting soup in minutes.
 There are not a lot of recipes you can say that about!

 - Mushrooms - I will often use cremini mushrooms for this soup, though regular white button mushroom as just fine, too.
 I buy the whole mushrooms and slice them myself, as I like the extra chunkiness.
 Pre-sliced mushrooms are just fine here, too.